 Neonatal Parent Experience Survey

-Picker’s survey of parents’ experiences of neonatal care, asking them to provide feedback on their baby’s stay on a neonatal unit after their discharge from hospital.
-The survey is available for neonatal units to licence, to understand how parents feel about the neonatal care their baby receives.
-It asks parents about their baby’s care on a neonatal unit and covers various aspects of family-centred care.
+Picker’s 2014 survey of parents’ experiences of neonatal care asked parents to provide feedback on their baby’s stay in a neonatal unit after discharge from hospital.
+The aim of the survey is to understand how parents feel about the neonatal care their baby received.
+It asks parents about their baby’s care on a neonatal unit and covers various aspects of family‑centred care.

 The survey covers: